adityakaria/Buy-n-Sell/README.md

 ## Features Implemented
 ---
 - Every user is able to see all the products uploaded by others.
-- A user can upload an item to sell (After logging in).
+- A user can can request for a product as well as upload an item to sell (After logging in).
-- Once sold, user can mark the product as sold which removes it from the list of products available to sell.
+- Once sold, user mark the product as sold which removes it from the list of products available to sell.
 - The product uploaded has the necessary contact details so that other prospective users can contact the seller.